rscottlundgren/csci-e10b_Term-Project/README.md

 [Back to Top](https://github.com/rscottlundgren/csci-e10b_Term-Project#postingparser)

 [^1]: It's actually - no pun intended - opened my eyes to the idea of accessibility within larger design.
-It wasn't until I was doing later research on color blindness / sensitivity that I accidentally chose colors that are within the spectrum of the most common color blindness (Deuteranomaly - which is a reduced sensitivity to green light).
+It wasn't until I was doing later research on color blindness / sensitivity that I realized I had accidentally chosen colors that are within the spectrum of the most common color blindness (Deuteranomaly - which is a reduced sensitivity to green light).
 In a future version of the program, I'll create a color adjuster that allows folks to change the color scheme of the program to one that better suits their needs.

 [^2]: Quick note about dimensions: obviously we'd want anything that we design to be reactive and to perform well according to the malleable needs of our Users (not every user wants a HUGE window taking up their screen real estate).
 Of course, this can be accomplished with Swing, however it was not something I was able to successfully accomplish (well) during the four-week constraint I had to accomplish this project.

 [^3]: It wasn't until recently that I figured out a method to fully take the **Controller** responsibilities that should belong in `PostingParserBackEnd.java` out of `PostingParser.java` (**View**).
-I'll probably clean up this oversight at a later date to resolve Issue #26.
+I'll probably clean up this oversight at a later date to resolve Issue #18.